sillevl/labict-citygame/project/hardware-designers.md

 ## Battery Management System \(BMS\)

-The battery can for example be for example a LiPo \(Lithium Polymer\) or a Lithium-Ion battery.
+The battery can for example be a LiPo \(Lithium Polymer\) or a Lithium-Ion battery.
 The choice is up to you.
 The output voltage of a single cell LiPo battery is +3,7 V DC.
 This voltage should be transformed to +5 V DC.
 A DC/DC convertor could be a valuable suggestion.
 The game box should have to ability to charge the battery.
 The external connector for charging the battery must be a USB connector.
 A **Battery Management System** \(see **image below**\) is mandatory to prevent excessive discharge of the battery.
 Deep discharge of these kind of batteries would cause irreversible damage to the battery.

 ![Lithium-Ion Battery Management System](/assets/BMS2.jpg)